marriagav/taskchamp/README.md

 6. Your tasks should now be synced between your computer and your phone.
 You can add tasks from the command line using Taskwarrior, `task sync`, and they will appear on Taskchamp.

 ### Setup with GCP

+> GCP Sync works by connecting to a GCP bucket that will handle the synchronization of your tasks across devices.

 1. Setup a GCP bucket that is compatible with taskwarrior sync by following the instructions [here](https://man.archlinux.org/man/extra/task/task-sync.5.en#Google_Cloud_Platform).